Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis in Chidlow shows 41 active public transport stops operating, all of which are bus stops.
-These stops are served by three individual routes that together provide 78 weekly passenger trips.
-Transport accessibility is rated as limited, with residents typically located 1075 meters from the nearest stop.
+Transport analysis shows 41 active transport stops in Chidlow, consisting of bus services.
+These stops are served by three distinct routes, offering a total of 78 weekly passenger trips.
+Transport accessibility is assessed as limited, with residents generally situated 1075 meters from the nearest stop.

-Service frequency averages 11 trips per day across all routes, equating to approximately one weekly trip per stop.
+Service frequency averages 11 trips per day across all routes, translating to approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport